Ereiarrus/ComplementsBotPy/README.md

 - !refresh - When you change your Twitch username, you must make use of this, as otherwise the bot might not join your (new) chat (unless/when I restart it)
 - !refreshall - (NOT AVAILABLE TO GENERAL PUBLIC due to potentially high overhead) refreshes the full list of joined channels, and joins renamed users' (new) chats

-- !ignoreme - I will never complement you
+- !ignoreme - I will stop complementing you
 - !unignoreme - undo !ignoreme

 - !count - Check out how many channels I'm in